MN Reconnect program eases adult students' return to college

 “I think it’s just awesome and a lot of people should do it,” Friesen said.
 “I thought about going back to school for probably at least five years and just never took the jump.
 If I’d known how easy this was, I probably would have done it sooner.”

-Friesen said she’s impressed with how much Wagner has helped in the process, not only academically, but to make sure Friesen can seamlessly transition to MSU.
+Friesen said she’s impressed with how much Wagner has helped in the process, not only academically, but to make sure Friesen can seamlessly transition to MNSU.

 “It’s nice that it’s for people who are non-traditional students,” Friesen said of MN Reconnect.
 “Amy was able to give me more nonspecific help and balance classes with home life, so I could stay at home and homeschool my kids.”